ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 the wide heterogeneity in associated study-specific image data.
 For example, variance in the acquisition methods can introduce artifacts such as tissue distortion, holes, bubbles, folding, tears, and missing slices.
-These severely complicate assumed correspondence for conventional registration approaches.
+These severely complicate assumed correspondence for conventional spatial mapping approaches.

 To address such challenges, several software packages have been developed over the years comprising solutions of varying comprehensibility, sophistication, and availability.
-An early contribution to the community was the Rapid Automatic Tissue Segmentation (RATS) package [@Oguz:2014aa] for brain extraction which is available upon request.
+An early contribution to the community was the Rapid Automatic Tissue Segmentation (RATS) package [@Oguz:2014aa] for brain extraction.
 Of the publicly available packages, most, if not all have well-established package dependencies originally developed on human brain data.
 SPMMouse [@Sawiak:2014aa], for example, is based on the well-known Statistical Parametric Mapping (SPM) software package [@Ashburner:2012aa].
 The automated mouse atlas propagation (aMAP) tool is largely a front-end for the NiftyReg image registration package [@Modat:2010aa] applied to mouse data which is currently available as a Python module [@Tyson:2022aa].
 NiftyReg is also used by the Atlas-based Imaging Data Analysis (AIDA) MRI pipeline [@Pallast:2019aa] as well as the Multi Atlas Segmentation and Morphometric Analysis Toolkit (MASMAT).
 Whereas the former also incorporates the FMRIB Software Library (FSL) [@Jenkinson:2012wi] for brain extraction and DSIStudio [@Yeh:2010aa] for DTI processing, the latter uses NiftySeg and multi-consensus labeling tools [@Jorge-Cardoso:2013aa] for brain extraction and parcellation.
 In addition,